Aging in Place: How do I find a Contractor?

 Help!
 I Can’t Find a Contractor Specialized in Aging-in-Place!

-You have decided you are going to invest time and money into making your home more age-friendly.
+You’ve decided you are going to invest time and money into making your home more age-in-place ready.
 Now, comes the hard part!
-How do you find a contractor with expertise in this area?
+Finding a contractor, designer, or architect with expertise in this area.

-If you’ve already spent some time asking around, you are probably beginning to get the sense you are hunting for a needle in a haystack — and you would be right.
-The number of contractors who have experience adapting homes to make them age-in-place ready is limited…but they DO exist!
+If you have already spent some time asking around for referrals, you are probably beginning to get the sense that you are hunting for a needle in a haystack — and you would be right.
+The number of contractors, designers, and architects who have experience adapting homes to make them age-in-place ready is very limited…but some DO exist.

 Put on a pot of tea, relax, settle in, and prepare to do some research.
-Chances are it will take some time to discover a local contractor who can successfully transform your house into an age-in-place ready home.
-If living in your own home for a lifetime is important to you, then it is definitely worth investing time into finding that person!
+Chances are it will take you some time to discover a local contractor, designer, or architect who can successfully transform your house into an age-in-place ready home.
+If living in your own home for a lifetime is important to you, then it is definitely worth investing some time into finding that person.